lingtalfi/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator.md

 - hasCustomClass: bool, whether the created class has a custom class associated with it
 - foreignKeysInfo: array, foreign keys information (see the [LightDatabaseInfoService->getTableInfo](https://github.com/lingtalfi/Light_DatabaseInfo/blob/master/doc/api/Ling/Light_DatabaseInfo/Service/LightDatabaseInfoService/getTableInfo.md) method for more details)
 - types: array, an array of column name => mysql type (see the [LightDatabaseInfoService->getTableInfo](https://github.com/lingtalfi/Light_DatabaseInfo/blob/master/doc/api/Ling/Light_DatabaseInfo/Service/LightDatabaseInfoService/getTableInfo.md) method for more details)
+- hasItems: array, see the [LightDatabaseInfoService->getTableInfo](https://github.com/lingtalfi/Light_DatabaseInfo/blob/master/doc/api/Ling/Light_DatabaseInfo/Service/LightDatabaseInfoService/getTableInfo.md) method for more details
+- allPrefixes: array, containing all the table prefixes used by this generating session.